Remove the PTX10016 Router from the Rack

 Shutdown NOW!
 System going down IMMEDIATELY Terminated Poweroff for hypervisor to respawn Oct 25 10:35:05 init: event-processing (PID 1114) exited with status=1 Oct 25 10:35:05 init: packet-forwarding-engine (PID 1424) exited with status=8 .
 Waiting (max 60 seconds) for system process `vnlru_mem' to stop...done Waiting (max 60 seconds) for system process `vnlru' to stop...done Waiting (max 60 seconds) for system process `bufdaemon' to stop...done Waiting (max 60 seconds) for system process `syncer' to stop...
 Syncing disks, vnodes remaining...0 0 0 0 done syncing disks...
 All buffers synced.
 Uptime: 11h0m30s Normal shutdown (no dump device defined) unloading fpga driver unloading fx-scpld Powering system off using ACPI kvm: 28646: cpu0 disabled perfctr wrmsr: 0xc1 data 0xabcd pci-stub 0000:01:00.2: transaction is not cleared; proceeding with reset anyway pci-stub 0000:01:00.1: transaction is not cleared; proceeding with reset anyway hub 1-1:1.0: over-current change on port 1 Stopping crond: [ OK ] Stopping libvirtd daemon: [ OK ] Shutting down ntpd: [ OK ] Shutting down system logger: [ OK ] Shutting down sntpc: [ OK ] Stopping sshd: [ OK ] Stopping vehostd: [ OK ] Stopping watchdog: [ OK ] Stopping xinetd: [ OK ] Sending all processes the TERM signal... [ OK ] Sending all processes the KILL signal... [ OK ] Saving random seed: [ OK ] Syncing hardware clock to system time [ OK ] Turning off swap: [ OK ] Unmounting file systems: [ OK ] init: Re-executing /sbin/init Halting system...
 System halted.

-- Attach the grounding strap to your bare wrist and to one of the two site ESD points on the chassis.
+- Wrap and fasten one end of the ESD grounding strap around your bare wrist and connect the other end of the strap to one of the ESD points on the chassis.

 Disconnect power to the router by performing one of the following tasks: